Following Christ requires endurance. Your faith may cost you much, but if you endure you will find the prize is worth the sacrifice.

 Please, friend, let’s keep our eyes fixed on Jesus and our feet firmly planted on the path to salvation.
 In this way, we can endure this life and prepare for eternal life with Christ.
 Then we, like Paul can say that we have finished the race (2 Timothy 4:7-8).

-More verses about endurance in following Christ:
+More verses about how following Christ requires endurance:

 Psalm 37:23-24; Isaiah 40:31; Romans 5:1-4; 2 Corinthians 4:16-18; Philippians 3:7-14; Colossians 3:23-24; James 1:12